Kaligo/event_tracer/README.md

 end
 ```

-The error handler will receive two positional arguments, i.e. `EventTracerExtension::ErrorHandler.new.call(error, payloads)`:
+The error handler will receive two positional arguments, i.e. `EventTracerExtension::ErrorHandler.new.call(error, payload)`:
 `error` - the rescued error
-`payloads` - the original payloads that were logged
+`payload` - the original arguments or payloads that were logged

 ### Summary